-The rewards system focuses on seven key areas which support the success of pupils; these are known as the 7 Pillars of Penketh.
+The recognition system focuses on seven key areas which support the success of pupils; these are known as the 7 Pillars of Penketh.

-Each week pupils are able to gain points which will count towards the overall rewards league table.
-This table considers a range of factors that contribute towards pupil success, accounting for all of these factors and rewarding pupils for consistently good performance across these aspects of school life.
-Every half term the pupils with the highest number of points will receive a lunch queue wristband which allows them to jump the queue for 5 days.
+Each week pupils are able to gain points which will count towards the overall recognition league table.
+This table considers a range of factors that contribute towards pupil success, accounting for all of these factors and recognising pupils for consistently good performance across these aspects of school life.
 At the end of the year the highest performing pupils will finish in prize winning places, across the year pupils will be able to check their performance on a week by week basis as the league table is released.
 The other six pillars of Penketh contribute directly to a pupil’s league performance.

 As a minimum expectation each pupil should achieve a learning score of a 2 every lesson, pupils who have worked at an exceptional level are able to gain a 1.
 Every 1 received represents 1 point within our overall league table.
 Each week during assembly pupils who have received the most 1’s are celebrated.
-If a pupil receives 5 learning scores of a 1 across a day they will receive a “queue jumper” the following day to be used during lunch and break.
+If a pupil receives 5 learning scores of a 1 across a day they will receive a text home.
 There will also be competitions focused on the learning scores achieved by each pupil across each term which will see prizes available for consistently high levels of application to their studies.

 For every week that a pupil achieves 100% attendance they will receive 1 point towards their league table total.
 Each half term there will be bonus weeks where pupils can receive up to 10 points for 100% attendance.
-Pupils will also be placed into a draw if they have received 100% attendance to receive a queue jumper for the following day during lunch and break.
+Pupils will also receive postcards for 100% attendance at the end of each half term.
+Across the academic year, pupils also participate in Fresh Start Campaigns to receive invites to various trips or events.

 Going for Gold postcards